 - 1. START Push the START button to turn on electrical power to the machine. - 2.
 EMERGENCY STOP Push this button to turn off electrical power to the machine.
 To release the stop, turn the button clockwise and release so the button pops up. - 3.
 Key Switch Turn the key switch to MOTOR START to start the blade motor.
 Release the key to the MOTOR ON position to allow the blade motor to continue running.
 Turn the key switch to OFF to stop the blade motor.
-Use the PROGRAM position of the key switch to reprogram certain controls described later.

-- 4. Selector Switch Allows the operator to specify values for the MAX HP, MAX PF, and LUBE pulse.
+Use the PROGRAM position of the key switch to reprogram certain controls described later. - 4.
+Selector Switch Allows the operator to specify values for the MAX HP, MAX PF, and LUBE pulse.
 These options will be explained later in the manual. - 5.
+TOE/ROLLERS Rev. A1.00 A5.01 Only: This light warns the operator that one or more bed rollers are up when pattern cutting. - 6.
 CHECK MACHINE This light warns the operator that a problem has occurred.
-The specific problem will be indicated on the display. - 6.
+The specific problem will be indicated on the display. - 7.
 Temporary Reference Buttons Programmable buttons used to store a location of the blade and reference from that position (not the bed).
-Mostly used when sawing for grade where the outer perimeter of the log contains the highest-quality boards. - REF LOCK (Sensor) - REF 1 (Kerf) - REF 2 (Top Limit) - NEXT CUT (PF Cal). - MANUAL - 7.
+Mostly used when sawing for grade where the outer perimeter of the log contains the highest-quality boards.

+- REF LOCK (Sensor) - REF 1 (Kerf) - REF 2 (Top Limit) - NEXT CUT (PF Cal).
+Was "LAST CUT" before 3/04. - MANUAL - 8.
 BOARD THICKNESS Six programmable buttons the operator can use to automatically drop the blade a pre-determined distance.
-A dry-erase marker can be used to temporarily label the area below each button with its value. - 8.
+A dry-erase marker can be used to temporarily label the area below each button with its value. - 9.
 CANT SIZE (Pattern Mode) Four programmable buttons that allow the setworks to reference the blade to the bed.
 Typically used when dimensional sawing or finishing a hardwood log to a finish sized cant.
-A dry-erase marker can be used to temporarily label the area to the right of each button with its value. - The SHIFT button allows twelve settings for the four pattern buttons.
+A dry-erase marker can be used to temporarily label the area to the right of each button with its value. - Rev. A9.00+: The SHIFT button allows twelve settings for the four pattern buttons.
 Push the SHIFT button once.
 The SHIFT button will illuminate indicating pattern settings 5-8 are active.
 Push the SHIFT button a second time.
 The SHIFT button will flash indicating pattern settings 9-12 are active.
-Push the SHIFT button again to turn off and return to pattern settings 1-4. - 9.
-Up/Down Buttons Used to increase or decrease values when programming the control. - 10.
+Push the SHIFT button again to turn off and return to pattern settings 1-4. - 10.
+Up/Down Buttons Used to increase or decrease values when programming the control. - 11.
 Display During the sawing operation, the display shows the current blade height location and the board thickness values currently being used.
 The display also displays error messages or values of certain features when the control is being programmed.